 Council officers inspecting houses in the private rented sector often find that there are problems with damp and mould growth, particularly in older, solid wall properties.

-Wirral Council may take enforcement action under the Housing Act 2004 at privately rented properties to ensure that defects and hazards to tenants health are removed, e.g. where there is damp and mould growth and / or inefficient heating.
+Wirral Council may take enforcement action under the Housing Act 2004 at privately rented properties to ensure that defects and hazards to tenants health are removed, for example, where there is damp and mould growth and / or inefficient heating.

 1. Condensation